Scrolling through my website you may fall in love as you're scrolling. Then you click on "Pricing" and your jaw drops a little bit.

 Well, here is the full explanation for everything that goes into my pricing, explaining why my prices are listed as such.

 Firstly, let's start with equipment.
 The camera I use is the Canon 5D ii.
 A quick Google will show that this camera is $1600-2300.
+My backup is a Canon 6D, which is about $1200.

 Every year, business licenses and insurance is also needed.
 Of course, car, phone, and house bills are necessary as well.